hindu-comm/weblogs/manasataramgini/2016/07/2016-07-09_a-geopolitical-package-july-2016.md

 They blame him for everything: temples being demolished in various states, the kidnapping of Hindu women by marūnmatta-s, Hindu-s being killed anywhere in India, Mohammedan belligerence in the subcontinent, failure of crops, his foreign trips and many other things.
-It would seem that these Hindus more than anyone else expect him to actually be not just an incarnate deity but an Abrahmistic deity who is beyond the ṛta comprised of satya-dharma.
+Itwould seem that these Hindus more than anyone else expect him to actually be not just an incarnate deity but an Abrahmistic deity who is beyond the ṛta comprised of satya-dharma.
 In our opinion the lāṭendra is not Śivājī or